Read Our Blog:

 - Paintings in oil, acrylic, or watercolor

-- 3D work in clay, wood, metal, or foamcore
+- 3D work in clay, wood, metal, fiber, collage, or foamcore

 - Computer graphics

-In addition to your portfolio, you must also submit a short essay (250-300 words) describing your goals and how they relate to your chosen major.
-Please include a hardcopy of your essay with your portfolio.
+In addition to your portfolio, you must also submit a short essay (250-300 words) describing your goals and how they relate to your chosen major, why you want to be an artist, what your strengths and passions are, and why Marywood is right for you.
+Include a hard copy of your essay with your portfolio.

-Portfolios must be picked up no later than 10 days after submission.
-Only CD portfolios will be returned by mail.
-Please include a padded, stamped, self-addressed envelope if you would like us to return your CD portfolio.
+Portfolios must be picked up no later than 21 days after submission.
+To have your CD or flash drive portfolio returned by mail, be sure to include a padded, stamped, self-addressed envelope with your submission.

 Art Talent Award

-If you would like to be considered for an Art Talent Award, your portfolio must be submitted to the Art Department by February 15.
-Portfolios may be submitted after February 15, but we can't guarantee award monies will still be available.
+If you would like to be considered for an Art Talent Award, your portfolio must be submitted to the Art Department by March 1.
+Portfolios received after March 1 have no guarantee that award monies will still be available.